 |Average weight per pig, kg||Minimum of space per pig, m²|

 |10-20 kg||0.20 m2|

 |30-50 kg||0.40 m2|

 |Above 110 kg||1.00 m2|

-Space per pig is only the floor area inside the pen which is available by the animals.
-Throughs, feeders, pen walls etc. are not included.
+Space per pig is only the floor area inside the pen which is available to the animals.
+Troughs, feeders, pen walls etc. are not included.

-The pen design and especially the ratio between length and width of the pen has shown to be of importance for the behaviour and welfare among the pigs, hence the optimal growth of the pigs.
+The pen design and especially the ratio between the length and width of the pen has shown to be of importance for the behaviour and welfare of the pigs, hence the optimal growth of the pigs.

 The recommendation is to aim for a pen ratio where width versus length is between 1:2 and 2:3.